lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_1.md

 `@script`
-Mixed effects models are powerful methods that contain a fixed term and a random term.
-For example, you use this method when data has been collected on each person multiple times, commonly done in prospective cohort studies.
+Mixed effects models are powerful methods that contain a fixed term that indicates the overall effect and a random term that indicates the individual effect.
+You would use this method when data has been collected on each participant multiple times, as is common in prospective cohorts.

-You'll need to use the lme4 package, which contains the glmer function.
-If you are familiar with the function glm, or generalized linear models, glmer is very similar except that you add a random term.
-Let's look into the model formula a bit more.
+We'll use the glmer function from lme4.
+If you are familiar with the glm function, or with generalized linear models, glmer is very similar except that you add a random term.

 ---